Do you know that Gelatin is a good source of nitrogen for plants? To find out many more Gelatin Uses in the Garden, read ahead!

 - Embed the seeds in the gelatin concoction.

-- Although you don’t need to water, still keep an eye out for the formation of mold.
+- Although you don’t need to water, keep an eye out for the formation of mold.
 If mold appears, sprinkle cinnamon powder or use a solution of one part vinegar or one part lemon juice with nine parts water for treating mold.

 - The final step is transplanting the seeds in the garden or any larger pot, as you would do if you potted the seeds in the soil.